mousebird-consulting-inc/WhirlyGlobe/tutorial/android/building-from-nightly.md

 ---
 title: Building From Nightly
 layout: android-tutorial
+prev_next:
+    prev: hello-earth.html
+    next: your-first-globe-or-map.html
 ---

-If you're up-to-date in the latest and the greatest improvements of the toolkit, you probably want to try them in your app.

-For that you can [build the toolkit from the source](building-from-source.html), which is great because you can even add your own modifications (but be aware your modifications will probably be lost, at some point), or you can use any of our [nightly versions](/WhirlyGlobe/builds/builds.html).
+If you want the latest and greatest improvements to WhirlyGlobe-Maply you can use nightly or feature based builds.
+Take a look at the [nightly versions](/WhirlyGlobe/builds/builds.html) page.
+From there you can get feature branch builds or just a nightly build.
+We'll show you how to use them here.

 ### Pick the version you need

 Just go to the [Automated Builds](/WhirlyGlobe/builds/builds.html) page and choose the version you want to use.

-You have to flavours:
+You have two flavours:

-  - _Nightly builds_: unexpectedly, they are version built every night (well, it depends which timezone you live in).
-Use this set of versions if you're sure that one specific change was included in that or previous days.
+  - _Nightly builds_: surprisngly, this is the version built every night (it's night for us, anyway).
+Use this version if you're sure that one specific change was included in that or previous days.
-  - _Commit or Push builds_: this happens when someone push a change to one of the development branches.
-Use this version if you know the build number that includes your desired change.
+  - _Commit or Push builds_: this happens when someone pushes a change to one of the development branches.
+Use this version if you know the build number that includes your desired change or we pointed you here directly.

 Once you've chosen the right version, just download the `.aar` file from the [builds table](/WhirlyGlobe/builds/builds.html).